-- • High-impact upcoming events in the sarcoma space comprise topline Phase III trial results for TRC105.
-The overall likelihood of approval of a Phase I sarcoma asset is 13.6%, and the average probability a drug advances from Phase III is 62.5%.
-Drugs, on average, take 9.4 years from Phase I to approval, compared to 9.2 years in the overall oncology space.
+- An expected PDUFA date for tazemetostat is the only high-impact upcoming event in the sarcoma space.
+The overall likelihood of approval of a Phase I sarcoma asset is 10.9%, and the average probability a drug advances from Phase III is 50%.
+Drugs, on average, take 9.4 years from Phase I to approval, compared to 9.3 years in the overall oncology space.

-- The clinical trials distribution across Phase I–IV indicates that the vast majority of trials for sarcoma have been in the early and mid-phases of development, with 90% of trials in Phase I–II, and only 10% in Phase III–IV.
+- The distribution of clinical trials across Phase I–IV indicates that the vast majority of trials for sarcoma have been in the early and mid-phases of development, with 89% of trials in Phase I–II, and only 11% in Phase III–IV.

 - The US has a substantial lead in the number of sarcoma clinical trials globally.
 France leads the major EU markets, while Israel has the top spot in Asia.

 - Clinical trial activity in the sarcoma space is dominated by completed trials.
-Novartis has the highest number of completed clinical trials for sarcoma, with 15 trials.
+Merck & Co and Novartis have the highest number of completed clinical trials for sarcoma, with 16 trials each.

-- Merck & Co leads industry sponsors with the highest number of overall clinical trials for sarcoma, followed by Novartis and Pfizer.
+- Merck & Co leads industry sponsors with the highest overall number of clinical trials for sarcoma, followed by Novartis.

 7 KEY TAKEAWAYS